 The research we fund

-In 2019/2020, we committed £468m to cancer research, that will fund new projects that will run for many years.
-We spent £455m on ongoing research activity, including projects started in previous years.
+In 2020/2021, we committed £388m to cancer research that will fund new projects that will run for many years.
+We spent £421m on ongoing research activity, including projects started in previous years.

 Pence in the pound

-The graphic to the left shows that for every pound of income from donations, investments and royalties, 83p was available to beat cancer.
+For every pound of income from donations, investments and royalties, 87p was available to beat cancer.
 The amount available varies from year to year, but we aim to keep it around the 80p mark.

 We know it’s important for our supporters to know how we spend your donations, and that we’re transparent in all areas of our work.
-That’s why we’ve shared details of our CEO’s salary on our website here.
+That’s why we’ve shared details of our CEO’s salary on our website.